 Since 2000 he is full professor and head of the Department of Functional Genomics at the VU University Medical Center and a department of the same name at the Faculty of Life Sciences, Vrije Universiteit, Amsterdam, The Netherlands

 In 2003 he became the first chairman of the Center for Neurogenomics and Cognitive Research (CNCR).
-He was co-founder and vice chair of the Dutch NeuroBsik Mouse Phenomics consortium.

 Since 2014, he is also affiliated with the Karolinska Institutet in Stockholm, Sweden (SUN project, 0.1fte).